Best bang for the buck

 Unique user IDs do not look good for us.
 Yes, you can opt-out in the setting, but still it something to be aware of.

 Surfshark uses IKEv2/IPsec, OpenVPN protocols.
-Windows users can also use the Shadowsock protocol, which is an encrypted proxy meant to bypass government firewalls in countries like China and Russia.
+Windows users can also use the Shadowsock protocol, which is an encrypted proxy meant to bypass firewalls in countries like North Korea or China.

 The default protocol on all apps is the IKEv2, but there is an option to change it to OpenVPN in the setting menu on all apps except macOS.
 You can choose TCP and UDP OpenVPN connections in the Windows, Android, and iOS apps.